 The cataloguer is left with the options of the potential inclusion of misleading, culturally insensitive information, or catalogue descriptions that are so bland and vague as to impart no useful information at all, thus rendering them not terribly useful as finding aids.

 Early on in the process of cataloguing these slides, I decided that I would prefer to avoid misrepresentation by guesswork, and to opt for the best descriptions we could create based upon what could be identified within the images.

 The inclusion of information generated by those belonging to the community to which the records relate, and from experts, has become a recognised and valued technique for descriptions of community collections and archives.
 Now that the lantern slides are available online, I am attempting to obtain more information from members of the Brethren Archivists and Historians Network, from members of the Christian Brethren, and from academics and researchers with expert knowledge on China, Africa and race relations.

 There has also been some suggestion in the archival profession that perhaps an attempt should be made to return to archive catalogues created in the past, and improve the outdated terminology used within the descriptions.
 A problem with this approach is that, in 100 years, elements of the language which we currently use may be considered incorrect, or potentially offensive.
 Furthermore, the cataloguer must consider what terminology is likely to be employed by researchers when searching for records.
 It may be more helpful to enhance (rather than replace) descriptions with new additional terminology, to best ensure that a catalogue remains effective.

 In the course of this project, I have come to appreciate again that the language used in archival description is important.
-The use of participatory description is a significant and necessary tool, as we aim to be inclusive custodians of cultural memory.
+The use of participatory description is significant and necessary, as we aim to be inclusive custodians of cultural memory.